alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2017 | :white_check_mark: | 3* |

 !!!
-This risk was formerly known as *Sensitive Data Exposure*.
+This risk was renamed from *Sensitive Data Exposure* in 2021.
 !!!
 ==- Identification and Authentication Failures